Indonesia national football team: Rivalries

 Indonesia's main rival is Malaysia.
 It is one of Southeast Asia and Asia's best known football rivalries.
 The countries have played against each other 99 times, of which Indonesia have won 40, drawn 21 and lost 38.
 The heated political conflict between the two countries in the 1960s transmitted disease to the football field.
 The infamous "Ganyang Malaysia!" statement put forward by Indonesia's first president Sukarno in a 1963 political speech in Jakarta was considered an encouragement for the Indonesian team before matches against Malaysia.

 The first competitive match between the countries was a 4–2 win for Indonesia in the second round of the 1957 Merdeka Tournament in Kuala Lumpur.
 Since then, the matches between the two, whether in Jakarta or Kuala Lumpur, have always been packed with spectators and have often resulted controversial incidents.
 In 2011, two fans died in a stampede during a Southeast Asian Games final between the under-23 teams of Indonesia and Malaysia in Jakarta.
 The two teams most recently met in the 2020 AFF Championship, with Indonesia winning 4–1.

 Another of Indonesia's rivalries is based on its geographical proximity to neighboring countries in Southeast Asia such as Thailand, Vietnam, and Singapore.

 Media coverage

 The national team is always broadcast on MNC Media.
 But from 2020, MNC only covered the national team matches at ASEAN Championship and AFC Asian Cup due to MNC–Lagardère (ASEAN Championship) and AFC broadcasting rights partnership contract.
 However, other networks like Emtek bought the rights from PSSI only.
+In 2026, Emtek also bought the rights to FIFA ASEAN Cup.

 Indonesia team qualifiers for the 2026 FIFA World Cup and 2027 AFC Asian Cup are broadcast by MNC Media's free-to-air television network RCTI (1st round, 2nd round until matchday 5, 3rd round, & 4th round) and Emtek's free-to-air television network Indosiar and SCTV (matchday 6 of 2nd round only).